Russo-Ukrainian war (2022–present): Casualties

 In the Russian military, ethnic minorities have suffered disproportionately high casualties.
-In October 2022, the Russian regions with the highest death tolls were Dagestan, Tuva and Buryatia, all minority regions.
+In October 2022, the Russian regions with the highest death tolls were Dagestan, Tuva, and Buryatia, all minority regions.
 In February 2024, six out of ten Russian regions with the highest mortality rates in Ukraine were located in Siberia and the far east, and ethnic minorities' continuing outsized casualty rates prompted analysts to warn that the situation will lead to long-term destructive impacts on these communities.
 About 1,200 Russian soldiers were killed or wounded in Ukraine every day in May–June 2024, which climbed to 1,500 by November 2024, when 45,690 casualties were estimated.
 Newsweek estimated that on the bloodiest day in November 2024 the ratio of killed Russian men (1,950) exceeded the average daily male birth rate in Russia (1,836).
 Latvia-based news outlet Meduza estimated that up to 140,000 Russian soldiers had died by July 2024.
+In December 2025, an analysis by the BBC suggested that Russian casualties were growing at a faster rate than at any point previously in the invasion, with 40% more obituaries of soldiers being published in Russia in 2025 compared to 2024.
+The war in Ukraine and the associated emigration, lower birth rates, and war-related casualties has further deepened the demographic crisis of Russia.

-The Russian invasion became the deadliest European war in the last 80 years.
-Ukrainian average mortality rate was 8.7/1000 people in 2020, and jumped to 18.6 in 2024, whereas Russia's mortality rate was 14/1000, ranking them as #1 and #9, of countries with the highest mortality rates.
-In August 2024, Haaretz estimated 172,000 people had died in the Russian invasion.
-In February 2025, Quincy Institute for Responsible Statecraft estimated 250,000 dead.
-In September 2024, the Wall Street Journal reported that there were now one million Ukrainians and Russians who were killed or wounded.
+The Russian invasion became the deadliest European war since World War II (1939-1945).
+In February 2025, the Quincy Institute for Responsible Statecraft estimated 250,000 dead.
+In September 2024, The Wall Street Journal reported that there were now one million Ukrainians and Russians who were killed or wounded.